Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-Andy.md

 Finished locking mechanism in class.
 Finished clearing rows at home and also added a grid and ghost blocks to make playing easier.

 ### 2025-05-28
 Finished hold pieces in class.
 Finished ticks at home.
 Need to add end behavior tomorrow, and ideally fix O-piece rotation and add rotation kicks (not in MVP).

+### 2025-05-28
+Added basic rotation kicks (still need to work on S, Z, and T-spins) and improved movement when the piece reaches the end of the board.